-Collecting Students' and Alumni Feedback Policy
+Policy and Procedures for collecting Students' and Alumni Feedback Policy

 Approved by the WCM-Q Medical Executive Curriculum and Policy Committee Applicability: Students and Alumni in Medical Curriculum

 Course evaluations will be gathered from students and alumni and will be used to monitor and enhance the quality of instruction and curriculum delivery.
 The Office of Educational Development (OED) is responsible for handling the course evaluation process.